hx2A/py5website/reference/sketch_is_mouse_pressed.rst

 Description
 ===========

 The ``is_mouse_pressed`` variable stores whether or not a mouse button is currently being pressed.
-The value is true when `any` mouse button is pressed, and false if no button is pressed.
+The value is ``True`` when `any` mouse button is pressed, and ``False`` if no button is pressed.
 The :doc:`mouse_button` variable (see the related reference entry) can be used to determine which button has been pressed.

-Updated on February 14, 2021 14:40:26pm UTC
+Updated on February 25, 2021 18:37:48pm UTC